Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Is my recovery story protected by privacy laws when applying for PLA credits?

-Your educational records, including PLA portfolios, are protected under FERPA (Family Educational Rights and Privacy Act).
-However, the information you choose to share in your portfolio becomes part of your academic record.
-Faculty evaluators will see this information, but they’re bound by confidentiality.
-You control what details to include—focus on learning outcomes rather than personal details.
+Your educational records, including PLA portfolios, are protected under the Family Educational Rights and Privacy Act (FERPA).
+The information you choose to share in your portfolio becomes part of your academic record, but it’s kept confidential.
+Faculty evaluators will see this information, but confidentiality requirements and professional ethics prevent them from disclosing it.
+You control what details to include in your portfolio—focus on learning outcomes rather than personal information.
 Some students choose to speak generally about “experience with addiction treatment” rather than specifying their own recovery.
-Consult with your PLA advisor about privacy concerns.
+Consult with your PLA advisor about privacy concerns and how to frame your narrative professionally.

 Can I get credit for 12-step sponsorship or peer support work?